Ricky-Fr/XTouch-Mini-Script/README.md

 ---

 This repository is provided for educational and personal use only.
 Forking, redistribution, or modification for commercial purposes or public release requires prior written permission.
-Please respect the spirit of this project.
-For any questions or requests, feel free to reach out.
+Please note that the source code for this project is not publicly available.
+Only compiled binaries and documentation are provided in this repository.
+This decision is intended to protect the integrity of the project and prevent unauthorized modifications or redistribution.
+For inquiries or special access requests, feel free to contact the author.

 ---